 Yes, we have a customer area on the website where you can renew your policy and view your documents.
 There are also options to upgrade your policy where applicable.

-To purchase insurance4carhire policies you must be resident in the UK, The Netherlands’, France, Spain, Italy or Germany.
+To purchase insurance4carhire policies you must be resident in the UK, Republic of Ireland, France, Italy, Spain, Germany, The Netherlands or Sweden.

-Our Europe multi-trip policy is valid for trips in, through or to the UK including the Channel Islands and the Isle of Man, Ireland, Iceland, Europe (all countries west of the Ural mountains - the Urals extend from the northern border of Kazakhstan to the coast of the Artic ocean), Croatia, Czech Republic, Serbia, Slovakia, Slovenia and Turkey), the islands of the Mediterranean - including North and South Cyprus, Morocco, Tunisia, the Canary Islands, Madeira and the Azores.
+Our Europe annual policy is valid for trips in, through or to the UK including the Channel Islands and the Isle of Man, Ireland, Iceland, Europe (all countries west of the Ural mountains - the Urals extend from the northern border of Kazakhstan to the coast of the Arctic ocean), Croatia, Czech Republic, Serbia, Slovakia, Slovenia and Turkey), the islands of the Mediterranean - including North and South Cyprus, Morocco, Tunisia, the Canary Islands, Madeira and the Azores.
+Trips in, through or to the Region of Crimea cannot be covered.

-Our Worldwide multi-trip policy covers car hire in all countries except: Afghanistan, Belarus, Cuba, Congo, Iran, Iraq, Ivory Coast, Liberia, North Korea, Myanmar, Sudan and Zimbabwe.
+Our Worldwide annual policy covers car hire in all countries except: Cuba, Iran, North Korea, Region of Crimea, Sudan and Syria.

 It’s not a legal requirement to have insurance for your vehicle in America however it is compulsory to have a minimum level of cover for 3rd party insurance.